 When you’re standing on the first platform, you’ll have a good indication as to whether ziplining is the right activity for you.
 If it’s not, this is the time to back out, as it only becomes more difficult to do so later.

-We require that all guests wear closed-toe footwear (i.e. no sandals or flip flops) and we recommend bringing a mask for the van ride but are not required throughout the tour.
+We require that all guests wear closed-toe footwear (i.e. no sandals or flip flops).
 We also recommend that you dress in comfortable clothing that’s suitable for current weather conditions.
 You’ll be wearing a helmet, so a hair tie is also a good idea.
 No water bottles to be taken out on tour, water is provided on the course.

 With ziplining, the focus is typically on faster, longer and higher runs.
 Aerial parks, on the other hand, tend to have shorter ziplines blended in with a range of other activities that may require physical exertion.
 Zipline tours also tend to be guided, whereas, aerial parks are usually self-guided.